 Use Retargeting

-Retargeting is a powerful technique for improving your e-commerce conversion rate.
+Retargeting is a powerful technique for improving e-commerce conversion rate.
 Retargeting refers to the practice of targeting customers who have already visited your website but didn’t make a purchase.
-By using cookies to track visitors and display targeted ads to them across the web, you can encourage them to return to your site and complete their purchase.
+By using cookies to track visitors and display targeted ads to them across the web, encourage them to return to your site and complete their purchase.
 Retargeting can be a highly effective way to boost your conversion rate and recover lost sales.

 Offer Incentives